NAPALM DEATH -

 NAPALM DEATH - THE CODE IS RED...
 LONG LIVE THE CODE - CENTURY MEDIA

 The members of Napalm Death have long been known as the kings of grindcore, but the heart of the band's attack has always incorporated hardcore and (real) punk rock.
 Ergo, the new Napalm record finds the group re-exploring its non-metal roots, The Code Is Red... coming off as a less blast- enraptured affair than the excellent Enemy Of The Music Business and Order Of The Leech, all the while still maintaining the aggro the Brits have stood for since day one.
 In essence, this record takes the testosterone rages of '80s hardcore pioneers like Minor Threat, the Dead Kennedys (ex-Kennedys vocalist Jello Biafra even makes an appearance) and straight-edge mavens Youth Of Today, while juxtaposing that fury into the traditional ND paradigm.
 Some people are put off by the punk textures and fastfastfast dynamics found here, but I think the change is healthy: you can't blast away forever, and differentiation never did anyone wrong.
 Imagine the impact The Code Is Red would have imparted had it come out in 1983?
-That's testament to its appeal, no doubt. - David Perri
+That's testament to its appeal, no doubt. - James Tape

 NAPALM DEATH - SMEAR CAMPAIGN - CENTURY MEDIA